joshuac-ch/joshuac-ch/README.md

 ---------------------------------------

-- 👋 Hi, I’m @joshuac-ch
+- 👋Hi, I’m @joshuac-ch!
+I'm a passionate and self-taught developer who thrives on learning something new every day.
-- 👀 I’m interested in ...
+- 👀 My interests span across both frontend and backend development, and I am particularly enthusiastic about building efficient, user-friendly applications.
+Currently, I am deepening my knowledge in NEXT.JS to enhance my skills and stay ahead in the fast-evolving tech landscape.

-- 🌱 I’m currently learning ...
+- 🌱 My interests span frontend and backend development.
+I am currently deepening my knowledge in NEXT.JS to improve my skills and stay ahead in the rapidly evolving technology landscape.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am always open to new challenges and opportunities to collaborate on interesting projects.
-- 📫 How to reach me ...
+- 📫 How to contact me by gmail as condorenajoshua98@gmail.com or by the QR code at the beginning.
-- 😄 Pronouns: ...
+- 😄 Pronouns: Josh.
 - ⚡ Fun fact: ...